-If you have a named perils home insurance policy, you know exactly what’s covered.
-Typically, insurance will kick in if your home is damaged by an insured peril, such as fire, lightning, theft, and other major hazards specifically mentioned in your policy.
+What does home insurance not cover?
+Well, if you have a named perils home insurance policy, you know exactly what’s covered.
+Typically, insurance will kick in if damage to your home is by an insured peril, such as fire, lightning, theft, and other major hazards specifically mentioned in your policy.

 If damages are due to anything else, you’re on your own.
-If you have an all-risk policy, on the other hand, all damages are covered except those specifically mentioned.
+If you have an all-risk policy, on the other hand, there is coverage for all damage, except those your insurer will specifically mention.
 While comprehensive coverage can be reassuring, there are several hazards that are routinely excluded.

 If an earthquake or landslide hits, your standard home insurance won’t respond to damage caused by the earth’s movements.
 You can, however, add earthquake coverage to your policy, and depending on where you live, it may be a good idea.
 Research from the Insurance Bureau of Canada finds there’s a 30% chance an earthquake will cause significant damage to Vancouver, Victoria and other parts of southwestern British Columbia in the next 50 years, and a 5% to 15% chance a quake will seriously damage Ottawa, Montreal, Quebec City, and the St. Lawrence Valley and Ottawa Valley regions.
 But also note that if a quake triggers a gas main to break, which then causes a fire that destroys your home, a standard policy will kick in.